Program Goals

 Future phases may change based on campus and team priorities.

-Phase III: Identity Management is expected to modernize the toll set used to create, update, maintain, and administer identities.
+Phase III: Identity Management is expected to modernize the tool set used to create, update, maintain, and administer identities.

 Phase IV: Password Store is expected to modernize the infrastructure used to store passwords and integrate with downstream systems.